Amber Kalirai: Storylines

 The character is the previously-unknown daughter of Dev Alahan (Jimmi Harkishin).
-She first appeared in November 2005, when her mum Ravinder was taken into hospital and she was looked after by her dad and his wife, Sunita Alahan on the Street.
+She first appeared in November 2005, when her mum Ravinder was taken into hospital and she was looked after by her dad and his wife, Sunita Alahan (Shobna Gulati) on the Street.
 Amber started helping out in the Corner Shop but her incessant chat wound up Dev.
 Initially, Dev did not want Amber in his life as he was married to Sunita at the time and Amber served as a reminder of his philandering ways.
 However, he warmed to her and she came to live with him after her mother Ravinder moved to Finland with her partner.
 She had a crush on fellow neighbour David Platt (Jack P. Shepherd) but he was initially unaware of her feelings.
 When he did confront her, she denied it.

 In early 2008, Amber began working at Valandros restaurant with Leanne Battersby (Jane Danson), Paul Clayton (Tom Hudson) and Luigi until it was set alight by Paul.
 Dev then claimed that he did not want her anywhere near Paul.
 Amber has an infatuation from David after he has been trying to make his ex-girlfriend Tina McIntyre (Michelle Keegan) jealous, first by letting Amber use one of his gig ticket which Tina had refused.
 In August 2008, David invited Amber around to his house for lunch in a deliberate attempt to annoy Tina.
 Amber, unaware that she was being used, kissed a less than enthusiastic David.
 Unable to contain her anger any longer, Tina stormed around to the house demanding to know why David was playing these games, this interruption left Amber humiliated.
 She breaks up with her boyfriend Darryl Morton (Jonathan Dixon) when she finds out he was going to leave her after her Dev paid him, although he changed his mind.
 She left Weatherfield to attend a university in London with her friend Mitch (Marcquelle Ward).

 Mitch was a college friend of Amber who had been invited to a party along with Amber and Darryl in September 2009.
 Mitch met the couple in Victoria Street having booked a cab from StreetCars and excitedly told the pair that he could not wait to go to London as he would be able to purchase an Oyster card and use the underground instead of shelling out for taxis.
 Annoyed at finding out that he would be attending the same university as Amber, Darryl demands an explanation from her after instructing Mitch to go and double-check the booking, but as Amber brushed the matter aside and accused him of over-reacting, the pair argued and Darryl jumped to the conclusion that she fancied Mitch and refused to attend the party.